Rehok/rTabs/README.md

 This is all WIP so name could change as i add new things or i could adbandon it all together

-Please don't actually do any of the stuff in this is all garbage and terrible, Find a better solution :P
+Please don't actually do any of the stuff in this is all garbage and terrible and made at 3am on a bored night, Find a better solution :P